People

 mingbo[dot]cai [at] miami[dot] edu

 Mingbo Cai (蔡明博) is an Assistant Professor at Department of Psychology, University of Miami.
 His interest includes the computational mechanism of learning and decision making, spontaneous thoughts, brain imaging analysis method, brain-inspired machine learning, and time perception.
 On the topics of human and machine learning, he is especially interested in how humans or machines can learn latent structure or “generative model” of the environment without direct supervision.
-Before starting the lab, he was previously a postdoctoral researcher in Yael Niv‘s lab at Princeton University, after obtaining his Ph.D. degree in Neuroscience from Baylor College of Medicine, working with David Eagleman and Wei Ji Ma, and B.S. degrees in Electronics and Psychology from Peking University.
+He started the lab at International Research Center of Neurointelligence in the University of Tokyo in 2019 and moved to UMiami in 2024.
+Prior to these, he was a postdoctoral researcher in Yael Niv‘s lab at Princeton University, after obtaining his Ph.D. degree in Neuroscience from Baylor College of Medicine, working with David Eagleman and Wei Ji Ma, and B.S. degrees in Electronics and Psychology from Peking University.

 Remotely collaborating former members